rtomiyasu/ProjectEBSDConograph/README.md

 - Example 1: [out.txt](https://github.com/rtomiyasu/ProjectEBSDConograph/tree/main/EBSDConograph_0_9_99_win/sample/Fe(three_columns%2Cuse_band_widths)) (when band widths are also used),
 - Example 2: [out.txt](https://github.com/rtomiyasu/ProjectEBSDConograph/blob/main/EBSDConograph_0_9_99_win/sample/Fe(four_columns%2Cuse_only_band_centers)/output/out.txt) (when only φ and σ are used).

-In the output files, candidate unitcells are classified by their Bravais types, and sorted by the values of the figure of merit ($`m^{new}`$) defined in [1].
+In the output files, candidate unitcells are classified by their Bravais types, and sorted by the values of the figure of merit ($`M^{new}`$) defined in [1].
 The following parameters are also output, after they are refined by using a non-linear squares method:

 1. The basis $`a_1, a_2, a_3`$ of the crystal lattice that satisfies the following equation, and the estimated errors of their components:
    $`